1939

 At an early age Mr. Sevey was struck with polio.
 He parents, thinking he may be confined to a wheel chair made arrangements for Ray to attend Watch Repair School which later became

 his career.
-His home built motor was meticulously crafted and as they say "runs like a watch"
+His home built motor was meticulously crafted and as they say "Runs Like a Watch"

 Mr. Fraser was a member of the

 Detroit Model Power Boat Club in 1940.
 His two boats were discovered in an attic during a roof renovation around the year 2000.
-I have yet to see another steam turbine Tetherboat in 36 years of hunting.
+I have yet to see another steam turbine Tetherboat in 36 years of looking.

 Mr Kalfus was a charter member of the New York Model Knights Boat Club.